 Our programs also include specialization tracks, minors, and certificates—so you can be sure that your degree will reflect your strengths and interests.

-Washington State University offers bachelor’s degrees in 5 different locations across the state of Washington.
+Washington State University offers bachelor’s degrees in five different locations across the state of Washington.

 While every location offers the same high standard of education, each has its own unique academic focus and student experience.